mbA2D/Test_Equipment_Control/README.md

 If Keysight Connection Expert can see it, then the drivers are installed and you should be able to connect from the python script.

 ## Running Tests:
- - Testing Batteries
+### Testing Batteries:
-    - battery_test.py
-       - Steps to run a test:
-          - 1 Scan resources
+Run '__battery_test.py__' from command line.
+1. File->Scan resources
+    - This checks all the backends for available equipment.
+Some equipment previously connected to but not available now may be recognized.
-          - 2 Connect to equipment
+2. File->Connect to equipment
+    - Choose the type and model of equipment that you want to connect to.
+Fake equipment is available for playing around with the software.
-          - 3 Assign Equipment to channel
+3. Assign Equipment to channel
+    - Equipment that you have previously connected to will be available to assign to the channel.
+    - An 'idle_test' will be started that will measure voltage and current using the connected equipment.
-              - Ensure voltage shown matches the battery voltage expected
+    - Ensure voltage shown matches the battery voltage expected (if one is connected).
-          - 4 Configure Test
+4. Configure Test
+    - If any of the safety settings are exceeded, then the test will stop.
-          - 5 Start Test
+5. Start Test
+    - The 'idle_test' that was running will be stopped and the configured test will start.
+    - The test can be manually stopped at any time with the 'Stop Test' button.

+The setups and tests can be exported and imported (.json format) for easy reconfiguration when restarting the software.

-    - See the results with GraphIV.py
+See the results with GraphIV.py.
+Graphs and stats (capacity_ah, capacity _wh, max temperature, etc.) for each cycle can be generated.

- - Testing DC-DC Converters
+### Testing DC-DC Converters
-    - dc_dc_test.py
-    - See results (efficiency graph) with DC_DC_Graph.py
+Run '__dc_dc_test.py__' from command line
+- Allows setting up a test with psu on input, eload on output.
+- Sweeps a range of output currents and a range of input voltages.

+An efficiency graph can be generated from the data with DC_DC_Graph.py

- - Testing solar panels by sweeping an e-load in CV mode
+### Testing solar panels by sweeping an e-load in CV mode
-    - Eload_cv_sweep.py
+Run '__Eload_cv_sweep.py__' from command line
-    - See results (solar panel IV curve with MPP marked) with Eload_cv_sweep.py
+See results (solar panel IV curve with MPP marked) with Eload_cv_sweep.py

- - Quick measurements with a DMM
+### Quick measurements with a DMM
-    - Measurement_Script.py
+Run '__Measurement_Script.py__' from command line.
+Choose to measure voltage, current, or temperature, the number of measurements to take, and the delay before starting the measurements.
+Measurements will be printed out in the console.